typedb/typedb-docs/_03-client-api/02-python.md

     # read_transaction.close()
 ```

+Remember that transactions always need to be closed.
+The safest way is to use the `with ...` syntax which auto-closes at the end of the `with` block.
+Otherwise, remember to call `transaction.close()` explicitly.

 Check out the [Concept API]() to learn about the available read and write methods on an instance such as `person` in the example above.

 To view examples of running various Graql queries using the Grakn Client Python, head over to their dedicated documentation pages as listed below.
-Note that these examples, assume a transaction object has been instantiated and will be committed/closed after the operation is complete:
+Note that these examples assume a transaction object has been instantiated and will be committed/closed after the operation is complete:
 - [Insert](/docs/query/insert-query)
 - [Get](/docs/query/get-query)
 - [Delete](/docs/query/delete-query)